Jazz Ensembles

 roxy.coss@stonybrook.eduÂ

-Thomas Manuel, Endowed Artist in Residence, Director
+Thomas Manuel, Endowed Artist in Residence, Instructor

 thomas.manuel@stonybrook.edu

-Monday Evenings, 7PM-9:30PM
+Rehearsals are Monday Evenings, 7PM-9:30PM

 JAZZ AUDITIONS